Fruup/bachelor-thesis-web/thesis-md/chapter-pipeline.md

 In the depth pass, particles are rendered to a depth buffer as spheres with the radius $h$.
 The positions on those spheres serve as good approximations of the true fluid surface.
 They are used as starting points for refinement during the ray marching pass.

 Two depth buffers are filled during this pass.
 The authors call these $D$ and $D_{agg}$, we call them the primary and secondary depth buffer respectively.
 All particles are rendered to the primary buffer, but only the ones classified as "aggregated" are rendered to the secondary buffer.
-More information on this is provided in the sections [Depth pass](#depth-pass) and [#handling-splash-particles].
+More information on this is provided in the sections [Depth pass](#depth-pass) and [**Handling splash particles**](#handling-splash-particles).

 ### Ray marching pass overview